 Overview

-Long-time overload and short-time overload testing is specified in ECSS-Q-ST-70-10 clauses 7.3.5.1.2 and 7.3.5.1.3.
+Long-time overload and short-time overload testing had been specified in ECSS-Q-ST-70-10 clauses 7.3.5.1.2 and 7.3.5.1.3.
 These tests assess the ability of copper tracks and vias to carry a specified current.
 This test is considered obsolete and covered by the following:

 copper foil and copper plating quality is monitored by specifying purity , elongation, layer thickness and its procurement specification,